Nathan is a film critic and aspiring author with a true passion for the film industry & hopes his writings will help launch his careers.

 Controversy has once again spread throughout America.
 This time, however, it's not something that can just be shrugged off or dismissed.
 This is a serious matter, one that requires everyone's full attention.
 Our lawmakers are trying to pass new abortion laws.
-In some states, abortion will be illegal after the 6-week mark during pregnancy.
+In some states, legislation is being introduced that will make abortion illegal after the six-week mark during pregnancy.
 That's right around or even before the time most women even find out they're pregnant.
-If anyone gets an abortion after the 6-week mark, not only will the mother face possible jail time, but the doctor who performed it can get up to 99 years in prison.
+If anyone gets an abortion after the six-week mark, not only will the mother face possible jail time, but the doctor who performed it can get up to 99 years in prison.
 A couple of states even want to restrict abortions in cases of rape or incest.
 Think about this: your 11-year-old daughter was raped by her stepfather.
 Because of the new laws, she will be forced to carry the child to term and give birth.
 How is that even remotely logical?
 Obviously the rape is not the fault of a child.
 But she will be labeled a murderer if she has a backdoor abortion and will most likely be thrown in juvenile detention or even face real jail time.

 Kadijah Runge, a mom from Australia, recently spoke with me about an experience she had.
 But first, before we get ahead of ourselves, let me give you a little background.
 Kadijah was with someone when she had her son Kai.
 She was 19, nearing 20, and ended up leaving that man after he laid his hands on her.
 He physically assaulted her and verbally abused her, both multiple times.
 Just like any good mother would, she left to protect her son.
 She became the single mother of a boy who was born with multiple congenital issues ranging from spinal to renal to respiratory to cardiac to ENT.
 Over the next year, Kai had to undergo countless surgeries and hospital admissions.